BR-080 (Brazil highway)

 BR-080 is a federal highway of Brazil.
-The road was originally planned to connect Brasilia to São Gabriel da Cachoeira in Amazonas state near the Colombian border, an extent of 3250 km.
+The road was originally planned to connect Brasília to São Gabriel da Cachoeira in Amazonas state near the Colombian border, an extent of 3250 km.
 Currently, however, it only reaches about 569 km to Luiz Alves, in the city of São Miguel do Araguaia in Goiás, on the border with Mato Grosso.